STRIDES/NIHCloudLabAzure/tutorials/notebooks/Azure_Open_AI/README.md

 Follow [this guide](/docs/create_storage_account.md) to create and upload to a storage account.
 Use a separate browswer window so that you can easily get back to Azure OpenAI.

-Once you have uploaded your PDFs, navigate back to Azure OpenAI and click **Add a data source**.
+Once you have uploaded your PDFs, navigate back to the `Chat` section of Azure OpenAI and click **Add a data source**.

   ![Add data source image](/docs/images/5_add_data_source.png)